Marder III

-Marder III was the name for a series of World War II German tank destroyers.
-They mounted either the modified ex-Soviet 76.2 mm F-22 Model 1936 divisional field gun, or the German 7.5 cm PaK 40, in an open-topped fighting compartment on top of the chassis of the Czechoslovak Panzer 38(t).
-They offered little protection to the crew, but added significant firepower, which was able to destroy the thick-armored T-34s, compared to contemporary German tanks.
-They were in production from 1942 to 1944 with three variants, the Marder III, Marder III H, and Marder III M, and served on all fronts until the end of the war, along with the similar Marder II.
+Marder III was the name for a series of German tank destroyers of the Second World War.
+The series mounted either the modified ex-Soviet 76.2 mm F-22 Model 1936 divisional field gun, or the German 7.5 cm PaK 40, in an open-topped fighting compartment on top of the chassis of the Czechoslovak Panzer 38(t).
+They offered little protection to the crew, but added significant firepower, which was able to destroy the thickly-armored T-34s, compared to contemporary German tanks.
+They were in production from 1942 to 1944 with three variants, the Marder III, Marder III Ausf.
+H, and Marder III Ausf.
+M, and served on all fronts until the end of the war, along with the similar Marder II.
 The German word Marder means "marten" in English.

 History

 In the early stages of Operation Barbarossa, the Wehrmacht felt the need for a more mobile and more powerful anti-tank solution than the existing towed anti-tank guns, such as the 3.7 cm Pak 36, or self-propelled tank destroyers, such as the Panzerjäger I (mounted with the 4.7 cm PaK (t)).
 This need became urgent in 1942, when anti-tank shells fired from said anti-tank guns failed to penetrate the armor of new Soviet tanks, such as the T-34 and KV-1.

 As an interim solution, it was decided to use captured French vehicles, such as the Lorraine (Marder I), obsolete tanks in surplus, such as the German Panzer II (Marder II), and Czech-"supplied" Panzer 38(t) (Marder III) as the base for the production of makeshift tank destroyers.
 The result was the Marder series, which were armed with either captured Soviet 76.2mm F-22 Model 1936 divisional field guns, or German 7.5 cm PaK 40 anti-tank guns mounted in later versions.
 Due to weight, space, and time constraints, the Marder series had relatively thin armor when compared with other armored vehicles of the era.
 This thin upper armor formed a gunshield, only protecting the crew from shrapnel and small arms fire on the front and sides.
 All Marder series had open tops—although some were issued with canvas tops to protect the crew from the elements.
 In this regard, the Marder was more of a gun carriage than a proper Panzerjäger that could exchange fire with enemy tanks.